hanchiang/instagram-node-api/README.md

 - [Kubernetes nginx ingress](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-with-cert-manager-on-digitalocean-kubernetes)
 - [Instagram developer changelog](https://www.instagram.com/developer/changelog/)

+## Feedback

+Please leave your feedback by opening a new [issue](https://github.com/hanchiang/instagram-node-api/issues)

 ## Disclaimer

 This is not affliated, endorsed or certified by Instagram.
 This is an independent and unofficial API.
 Strictly not for spam.
 Exercise discretion and use at your own risk.